stirleng/wherefire-python/readme.md

 # Setup - Windows
 Install python3.
-Then install pip, then using pip, install requests, tweepy, Beatiful Soup, and the lxml parser.
+Then install pip, then using pip, install requests, pandas, tweepy, Beatiful Soup, and the lxml parser.